Area: | Flims-Laax |

 You can start either from Flims or from Laax - both are served by post bus from Chur.
 Traffic on this route can be quite awful though, so treat timetables in peak season with scepticism.
 On the SBB website, look for "Flims Dorf, Bergbahnen" for Flims, or for Laax use "Laax GR, Murschetg".
 Both these buses drop you right outside the lifts.

 From Zürich, take the hourly train to Chur and change to one of the connecting post buses.
 Total time anywhere between about 2h and 2h30, although the return journey can sometimes take 3h30.
-The "Snow and Rail" ticket (available from the machines) including train and lift pass costs CHF 82 with halbtax, but beware of the CHF 5 ticket scam once you get to the resort.
+The "Snow and Rail" ticket (available from the machines) including train and lift pass now costs an eye-watering CHF 101 with halbtax (up from CHF 82), but beware of the CHF 5 ticket scam once you get to the resort.

-If you're not coming with a "Snow and Rail" ticket, a day pass by itself will cost you CHF 60 in high season.
+If you're not coming with a "Snow and Rail" ticket, a day pass by itself will cost you a hefty CHF 71 (up from CHF 60) in the regular season.
 If you have a GA, you can buy a discounted ticket from the station before you take the train.
 Either way you still have the CHF 5 ticket scam.
 Oh, and don't forget, the card they forced you to buy will set off every beeper at every ski resort you go to afterwards, if you leave it in your jacket.
 If you take it out of your jacket, they'll force you to buy another one next time you go to Flims.
 If you want to put up with their appalling service a second time, that is.

 Overcrowding is a serious problem here on a sunny day, so recommendations have to take account of the chronic lifts.
-For example, runs on the far West side to Alp Ruschein are almost deserted, and offer plenty of off-piste soft, but the unbelievable queues for the appallingly slow lift make this one to avoid.
+For example, runs on the far West side to Lavadinas are almost deserted, and offer plenty of off-piste soft, but the unbelievable queues for the appallingly slow lift make this one to avoid and since they finally upgraded the lift to a smooth 6-seater, it's even better.
 Morning queues for the Curnius chairlift (Curnius - Crap Sogn Gion) and the Crap Sogn Gion cable car (Laax Murschetg - Crap Sogn Gion) are similarly crushing.
 Some of the least painful spots are around Fuorcla, using the lifts Vorab I (Fuorcla - Crap Masegn) and Vorab II (Fuorcla - Vorab).
 The runs around the Plaun lift (Plaun - Crap Sogn Gion) are also relatively light.

-For somewhere that hypes up its cool snowboarding image, Flims/Laax has very little in the way of terrain parks.
-There's a pair of immaculate halfpipes just underneath Crap Sogn Gion, under the Curnius lift, and a selection of brutal metal rails and bars, but very little for the average rider.
-Under the Nagens lift (Scansinas - Nagens), is a fairly half-hearted attempt at a bordercross course, but the rest is left to natural bumps and jumps.
+For somewhere that hypes up its cool snowboarding image, Flims/Laax has very little in the way of terrain parks a much improved jump park as of 2016.
+There's a pair of immaculate halfpipes just underneath Crap Sogn Gion, and a selection of rails and boxes, and now also for the average rider there are a number of reasonable-sized jumps.

-One excellent place for that natural terrain is undereneath La Siala, on the area marked yellow on the map.
+One excellent place for that natural terrain is underneath La Siala, on the area marked yellow on the map.
 Amazing acreage of soft off-piste, and although care is obviously required, the terrain is open and the rocks pretty visible, making it difficult to get stuck.
-Well worth exploring.
+Well worth exploring (obviously depending a lot on the prevailing snow conditions!).

 On piste maps a few years ago, the flat runs are marked in orange on the map - an excellent idea, and very useful.
-Sadly they stopped doing this for some reason, so now for example the run from La Siala to Vorab is marked as a red even though it's got some serious uphill bits.
-Also note the run from Crap Masegn to Crap Sogn Gion is irritatingly flat, but you can take the red run down to Plaun instead.
+Sadly they stopped doing this for some reason, so now for example the run from the Alp Dado lift to Fuorcla looks like a nice downhill blue but is actually partly uphill, so it would be better to go down to Plaun instead.
+In fact there are a few places where it would be better to go down to Plaun instead.

 This resort seems to be a victim of its own popularity.
 From the traffic problems getting to the resort, to the interminable queues to exchange your tickets, to lift queues of more than 20 minutes, and the slow lifts themselves, adds up to a wearying day out.
 The very early closure of the lifts is another face-slapper.